 - Encouraging companies to invest in developing ever-more energy-efficient products.

 Energy labels include valuable information about an appliance such as the annual energy consumption, noise level or its capacity.
-It is almost like a little summary of all the things that you need to take into account when looking for a new vacuum cleaner.
+In fact, it is like a little summary of all the things that you should consider when looking for a new washing machine.

-Read on to discover what each rating and number means in more detail.
+Here is the meaning of each rating and number in more detail.

 Annual energy consumption (kWh/year)